Seeded graph matching for the correlated Gaussian Wigner model via the projected power method: Proof outline

 The general proof idea is based on the decoupling strategy used by \citep{MaoRud} for \erdos-R\'enyi graphs.
 To extend their result from binary graphs to weighted graphs, we need to use an appropriate measure of similarity.
 For $i, i'\in [n], W\subset [n]$ and $g\in \calS_n$, let us define

 to be the similarity between $i$ and $i'$ restricted to $W$ and measured with a scalar product depending on $g$ (the permutation used to align $A$ and $B$).
 When $g=\operatorname{id}$ or $W=[n]$ we will drop the corresponding subscript(s).
 If $A$ and $B$ were binary matrices, we would have the following correspondence This last quantity plays an essential role in Proposition 7.5 of \citep{MaoRud}.
-Here $g(\calS)$ denotes the image of a set $\calS \subseteq [n]$ under permutation $g$.
-This new measure of similarity has two main implications on the proof techniques.
+Here $g(\calS)$ denotes the image of a set $\calS \subseteq [n]$ under permutation $g$, and $\mathcal{N}_A(i)$ represents the set of neighboring vertices of $i$ in the graph $A$.
+This new measure of similarity has two main implications on the proof techniques, marking a departure from the work in \cite{MaoRud}.
 Firstly, one can no longer rely on the fact that $\langle A_{i:}, B_{i':} \rangle_{g,W}$ is non-negative.
 Secondly, we will need different concentration inequalities to handle these quantities.

 \paragraph{ Step 1.} The algorithm design relies on the fact that if the matrices $A$ and $B$ were correctly aligned then the correlation between $A_{i:}$ and $B_{i:}$ should be large and the correlation between $A_{i:}$ and $B_{i':}$ should be small for all $i\neq i'$.
-The following two Lemmas precisely quantify these correlations when the two matrices are well aligned.
+The following two lemmas precisely quantify these correlations when the two matrices are well aligned.

 \begin{lemma}[Correlation between corresponding nodes] Let $(A,B)\sim W(n,\sigma, x^*=\operatorname{id})$ and assume that the diagonals of $A$ and $B$ have been removed.
 Then for $n$ large enough \revb{(larger than a constant)}, we have with probability at least $1-n^{-2}$ that